Mee42/carson.sh/posts/blk_update_request.md

 ### Update

 Turns out it was only a temporary fix.
-I had to replace the motherboard anda drive.
+I had to replace the motherboard and drive.
 If you get `blk_update_request: I/O error`, backup your stuff.